 Listen to Eva M. Clark defining hypnotherapy by using three client cases:

 How does Hypnotherapy Dialogue with the Subconscious Mind?

-Every night when you go to sleep and begin dreaming, you are -in effect- having direct dialogue with your subconscious mind.
+Every night when you go to sleep and begin dreaming, you are -in effect- having a direct dialogue with your subconscious mind.
 Most of the time, however, you might not remember all your dreams and, the ones you do, are extremely unclear, fragmented, and confusing.

 The different techniques used in modern hypnotherapy to dialogue with the subconscious mind are the following: